Sections

 Radar observations

 Radar astronomy is one of the most effective methods of Earth-based remote sensing of asteroids, comets and planets of the solar system.
 The size, shape, spin period, high spatial resolution radar maps, surface and subsurface physical properties can be obtained using radar observations.
 Such observations suggest a transmitting and receiving antenna systems, a highly sensitive equipment for detecting echo signals and a software for observations scheduling and data processing.
-The Institute of Applied Astronomy of the Russian Academy of Sciences (IAA RAS) regularly participates in international radar observations of Near-Earth Objects (NEOs) [1,2] and the Moon.
-Usually, the sources of radio signals are the 70-meter antenna of the Goldstone Deep Space Communications Complex (USA) and, until 2021, the 305-meter radio telescope located at the Arecibo Observatory (Puerto Rico), equipped with powerful transmitters.
+The Institute of Applied Astronomy of the Russian Academy of Sciences (IAA RAS) regularly participates in radar observations of Near-Earth Objects (NEOs) [2] and the Moon [3].
+The sources of radio signals at different times were the 70-meter antenna of the Goldstone Deep Space Communications Complex (USA) and the 305-meter radio telescope located at the Arecibo Observatory (Puerto Rico), equipped with powerful transmitters, as well as 35-meter antenna (DSA 3) of the European Space Tracking (ESTRACK) network at Malargüe station (Argentina), 35-meter antenna of the Chinese Deep Space Network (CDSN) located at the CLTC-CONAE-NEUQUEN station (Argentina) and 64-meter antenna (TNA-1500) of the Space Communications Center (SCC) Bear Lakes (Russia).
 Detection of signals reflected from asteroids is performed with 32-meter or 13.2-meter radio telescopes of the Russian VLBI Network Quasar.
 The first radar observations in IAA RAS were carried out in July 2015 in collaboration with the Jet Propulsion Laboratory of the California Institute of Technology and the Goldstone Observatory.
 The object of study was the potentially hazardous asteroid 2011 UW158 during its close approach to the Earth.

 Observations of NEOs